 On selecting/substituting wine – When using a wine you really just want something palatable.
 This doesn’t call for much so just use something you already have open from the night before or that you’d like to serve with the meal.
 Don’t feel the need to spend big, I usually stay in the $12-$17 range with something I cook with.
 Of course, it can be omitted completely if you wish, but be sure to add 1 tablespoon of red wine vinegar instead.

-This keeps well in the fridge for 3-4 days.
+This keeps well in the fridge for 3-4 days in an airtight container.
 My husband always says it’s better the next day!

 If we have leftovers (because this makes 6-8 servings) I like to freeze them in a freezer-safe dish or a vacuum-sealed bag for busy nights or a cozy lunch.
 This is the MVP of meal prep – it keeps fantastically for about 6 months.